KhyatiGanatra/DeepPhotoshop/README.md

 After using it on a sample image with ad, following steps are to be followed:
 0. Put the image in test_infilling and convert image in required dimensions.
-   python src/process.py /data/test_infilling/test/image_name
+   python src/processing.py ./data/test_infilling/test/image_name
 1. Detect the logo in the image
    cd darknet
-   ./darknet detect cfg/yolov2_logo_detection.cfg YOLOv2_logo_detection_10000th_iteration.weights /path_to_image
+   ./darknet detect cfg/yolov2_logo_detection.cfg YOLOv2_logo_detection_10000th_iteration.weights ../data/test_infilling/test/image_name
    cd ..

 3. Use infilling model to generate newly filled image
-   cd ..
-   python predict.py
+   python src/predict.py

 This will generate output images in the data/custom_results folder